CCGCAM/ToolsRTM/README.md

 ## Description

-This package integrates the main radiative transfer (RT) models for simulating canopy reflectance with remote sensing tools for estimating plant traits at Sentinel-2 scales.
+This package integrates the main radiative transfer (RT) models for simulating canopy reflectance at  hyperspectral and Sentinel-2 scales.
+This package uses several functions for estimating plant traits, spectral indices and useful functions for generating time series, validation of the predictions with field observations ....

 ## Citation